ashenBlade/habr-posts/how-debuggers-work/post.md

             commands.Add(new LaunchCommand("-interpreter-exec console \"set pagination off\""));
         }

-        // When user specifies loading directives then the debugger cannot auto load symbols, the MIEngine must intervene at each solib-load event and make a determination commands.Add(new LaunchCommand("-gdb-set auto-solib-add " + (_launchOptions.CanAutoLoadSymbols() ? "on" : "off")));
+        commands.Add(new LaunchCommand("-gdb-set auto-solib-add " + (_launchOptions.CanAutoLoadSymbols() ? "on" : "off")));

-        // If the absolute prefix so path has not been specified, then don't set it to null
-        // because the debugger might already have a default. if (!string.IsNullOrEmpty(_launchOptions.AbsolutePrefixSOLibSearchPath))
+        if (!string.IsNullOrEmpty(_launchOptions.AbsolutePrefixSOLibSearchPath))
         {
             commands.Add(new LaunchCommand("-gdb-set solib-absolute-prefix " + _launchOptions.AbsolutePrefixSOLibSearchPath));